Actyx/Actyx/web/developer.actyx.com/blog/2020-07-28-optimising-differential-dataflow-applications.md

 ```

 In the pipeline above we see a lot of `.clone()` operations applied to `String`s (lines indicated by a `*`).
 Given `article_id`
-or `workstation` is cloned twice, which results in significant memory overhead, this pipepeline could be troublesome to deploy
+or `workstation` is cloned twice, which results in significant memory overhead, this pipeline could be troublesome to deploy
 for larger volumes of data in memory-constrained environments.
 However, before we show how to solve this issue, let's take
 a step back - because there are two additional points to be made about the code above.